mateo19182/SciPathBench/README.md

 **Data Generation**: `generate_benchmark_data.py` creates problems using Inciteful API to find shortest citation paths between papers found in `dataset.py`, with results saved to `benchmark_pairs.json`.

 **Evaluation**: `main.py` runs the benchmark.
 LLM agents navigate citation graphs turn-by-turn, scored on success and optimality vs ground truth.

+**Interactive Mode**: Human players can play the same pathfinding game using `--interactive` flag.
+Players choose which papers to expand each turn, trying to find the shortest path between academic papers through citation networks.

 **Graph Representation**: Uses a unified `PaperGraph` structure where each node represents a paper with consistent attributes (title, year, concepts, DOI, node_type).
 The agent's actual path is tracked directly without complex reconstruction.